jbiason/blog/content/reviews/books/7-secrets-of-exceptional-leadership.md

 leader -- heck, it doesn't even _fit_ the description of a leader.

-This was a book that I picked up and dropped next day 'cause fuck confusing "being a boss" with "being a leader" -- and those two are completelly different aspects.
+This was a book that I picked up and dropped next day 'cause fuck confusing "being a boss" with "being a leader" -- and those two are completely different aspects.